The Minnesota Report Card gives you easy access to understandable district and school data.

 Academic Standards – How well students did on statewide exams according to the four levels of achievement.

-Staffing Profile – Full-time equivalents (FTEs) for teachers, paraprofessionals, administrators, and more; average salaries, experience and education levels, and student-teacher ratios.
+Staffing Profile – Full-time equivalents (FTEs) for teachers, paraprofessionals, administrators, and more; experience and education levels, and student-teacher ratios.

 Federal Accountability – History of a school’s or district’s Adequate Yearly Progress (AYP) designations, broken down by subject, participation and proficiency, and graduation and attendance.